![]() ![]() Buddha Sutras |

 11. Prajñā-Pāramitā Mantra (般若波羅蜜多咒)

-At that time the great Brahma-king rose from his seat and straightened his attire.
-Joining his palms respectfully, he said to Avalokiteśvara Bodhisattva, "Very good!
+At that time the great Brahma-king rose from his seat and arranged his attire.
+Joining his palms respectfully, he said to Avalokiteśvara Bodhisattva, “Very good!
 Great One, I have attended innumerable assemblies of the Buddha and have heard various kinds of Dharmas and various kinds of dhāraṇīs.
-Never have I heard such wonderful phrases as in this Obstruction-free Great Compassion-Mind Dhāraṇī.
-Great One, please tell us the features and characteristics of this Dhāraṇī.
-This large assembly and I would be delighted to hear them."
+Never have I heard such wonderful phrases as in this Hindrance-Free Great Compassion-Mind Dhāraṇī.
+Great One, please tell us the features and characteristics of this dhāraṇī.
+This large assembly and I would be delighted to hear them.”

 Avalokiteśvara Bodhisattva said to the Brahma-king, "For the convenience and benefit of all sentient beings, you ask me this question.
 Now hearken well!
 I will briefly tell you all a few of them."

-Avalokiteśvara Bodhisattva said, "They are the great loving-kind, compassionate mind, the impartial mind, the asaṁskṛta mind, the undefiled mind, the insight-of-emptiness mind, the reverent mind, the humble mind, the unmuddled mind, the non-grasping mind, and the unsurpassed bodhi mind.
-You should know that such minds are the features of this Dhāraṇī.
-Accordingly you should cultivate yourselves."
+Avalokiteśvara Bodhisattva said, “They are the great loving-kind, compassionate mind, the equality mind, the asaṁskṛta mind, the no-attachment mind, the emptiness-seeing mind, the reverent mind, the humble mind, the unflustered mind, the not-taking-wrong-views mind, and the unsurpassed bodhi mind.
+You should know that such minds are the features of this dhāraṇī.
+Accordingly you should cultivate yourselves.”

 The features of the Great Compassion-Mind Dhāraṇī are true for all the mantras pronounced by Buddhas and Bodhisattvas.
 One would be wise to cultivate these features whether one recites a mantra, studies a sūtra, or carries on one's daily life.